conduits-link/backend/AWS/aws_readme.md

 ### AWS setup

-Now we've created our containerised AI mode, we're ready to deploy it on AWS, as disussed below.
+Now we've created our containerised AI model, we're ready to deploy it on AWS, as disussed below.
 See [this Amazon article](https://aws.amazon.com/blogs/machine-learning/deploy-and-manage-machine-learning-pipelines-with-terraform-using-amazon-sagemaker/) for more details on this process.

 First of all, [install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).